CUSTOMER ANALYTICS2025-12-02

 CSAT surveys convey total audience satisfaction with a specific feature, product, or even the onboarding process and support team.

-Product teams can use CSAT data to identify problems associated with the product.
+Product teams can use CSAT data to identify product-related problems.

 CSAT surveys enable you to inspect experiences or communications at a micro level, whereas NPS offers you macro-level insights.